-Low back pain (LBP) and its relationship to balance has been the topic for the past two Health Updates, and an initial discussion regarding specific balance exercises was introduced last month.
-This month’s Health Update will complete the discussion about what you can do to preserve your current balance skills, or better yet, improve them!
+Low back pain (LBP) and its relationship to balance has been a recent topic on this site, and an initial discussion regarding specific balance exercises was introduced last month.
+This month’s article will complete the discussion about what you can do to preserve your current balance skills or better yet, improve them!
 Remember, wear your foot orthotics and don’t forget to move them between your different shoes.
 Similarly, if you have leg length imbalance, move your heel lift to other shoes or simply purchase additional lifts and keep the heel lift in several pairs of shoes.
-Also, test your balance skills now before starting a balance exercise program and re-test every 2-4 weeks to measure improvement (see the January 2013 Health Update for the testing protocol).
+Also, test your balance skills now before starting a balance exercise program and re-test every 2-4 weeks to measure improvement.

 - Repeat #1 and #2 standing on a thin pillow and/or a wobble cushion or rocker board, making sure you are “safe” by standing in the corner of a room or in an entrance to a room where you can grab the door frame when needed.
 DO NOT RISK falling!